 Ainu keep their traditions alive even now and have an unbreakable bond with nature.
 They believe that spirits are present in every object and part of the natural world!
 Deities in a spirit form called ‘kamuy’ hide all over the place.
 Does it sound familiar to anyone?
 Some people think that the Japanese word ‘kami’ for Shinto gods comes from Ainu language!
 Don't forget about these spirit deities when appreciating the wonderous natural worlds of Hokkaido that brought these beliefs to life.Vibrant Culture

-To keep their memory and traditions alive there are several museums and cultural centres which are a must see!
-Going to Hokkaido, you shouldn’t miss out on experiencing the Ainu culture first hand in Shiraoi (meaning: place with many horseflies)!
-Head to lake Poroto where the new Upopoy National Ainu Museum and Park opened its doors to visitors this July.© Courtesy of The Foundation for Ainu Culture
+However, to ensure their memory and traditions are kept alive, there are several museums and cultural centres elsewhere open to visitors!
+Shiraoi (meaning 'place of many fireflies') is another great spot to dive into local Ainu culture but you can also head to Lake Poroto where the new Upopoy National Ainu Museum and Park opened its doors to visitors in July 2020.© Courtesy of The Foundation for Ainu Culture